Woody Norman

 Woody Ace Norman (born c.
 2009) is an English child actor.
 He is best known for his role as Jesse in the film C'mon C'mon (2021), for which he received a BAFTA nomination for Best Supporting Actor.
 He appeared on the Evening Standard list of Londoners to watch in 2022.

 On television, he appeared in the Starz adaptation of The White Princess (2017), the BBC and Netflix miniseries Troy: Fall of a City (2018), and series 5 of Poldark (2019).

 Early life

 Born in Hampstead, Norman is from North London.
-He is the son of television director Ross Norman, and former girl group Madasun member Vonda Barnes.
+He is the son of Ross Norman, and former girl group Madasun member Vonda Barnes.